mrismanaziz/Reforestation/README.md

-## I was so proud when I finished the puzzle in six months, when on the side it said three to four years.
+## I thought my wife was joking when she said she'd leave me if I didn't stop signing "I'm A Believer"...
+Then I saw her face.